-The Office of Mission & Values’ Frédéric Ozanam Scholarship Program, begun in the fall of 2004, provides full-time graduate tuition for students who have shown their commitment to leading lives of service inspired by Sts.
+The Office of Mission & Ministry’s Frédéric Ozanam Scholarship Program, begun in the fall of 2004, provides full-time graduate tuition for students who have shown their commitment to leading lives of service inspired by Sts.
 Vincent de Paul, Louise de Marillac and Blessed Frederic Ozanam.
-The Office of Mission and Values looks for candidates who are immersed in the Vincentian tradition and live out that charism, strive for social justice in their work and seeking educational opportunities to further their commitment to serve those on the margins.
-Scholarship recipients promote the Vincentian mission through serving the Chicago and DePaul communities.
+The Office of Mission and Ministry looks for candidates who are immersed in the Vincentian tradition and live out that charism, strive for social justice in their work and seeking educational opportunities to further their commitment to serve those on the margins.
+Scholarship recipients promote the Vincentian mission through service to the Chicago and DePaul communities.

-The scholarship covers a maximum of two graduate courses each academic quarter, or a total of six courses for the entire academic year.
-Scholarships are renewable for up to three years contingent on adequate progress toward degree completion and maintaining a minimum 3.0 GPA.
-Please note that doctorate level program tuition costs are not covered by the Frédéric Ozanam Scholarship Program.
+The scholarship covers a maximum of two graduate courses each academic quarter plus the quarterly athletic fee, or a total of six courses and three athletic fees for the entire academic year.
+Ozanam Scholars may be eligible for summer scholarship opportunities as well.
+Scholarships are renewable for up to three years contingent on adequate progress toward degree completion and meeting program expectations outlined below.
+The Frédéric Ozanam Scholarship Program does not cover degrees from the School of Law nor doctoral-level tuition costs.
+Please contact Michael Van Dorpe with

-Recipients will be selected according to the strength of their applications, including the extent to which they adequately address each of the topic areas described on the application form.
+Recipients will be selected according to the strength of their applications, including the extent to which they adequately address the essay questions in the application.
 In addition, scholarship recipients must be accepted into a graduate program at DePaul University on their own merits.
-The scholarship award will only take effect once the applicant is admitted to a graduate program.
+A scholarship awarded to an applicant is contingent on acceptance into their academic program.

 - Possess and maintain a cumulative and a quarterly GPA of at least 3.0 or higher